-- EXTREMELY FLAMMABLE. - · May be ignited by heat, sparks or flames. - · May form explosive mixtures with air. - · Vapors from liquefied gas are initially heavier than air and spread along ground. - Vapors may travel to source of ignition and flash back. - · Some of these materials may react violently with water. - Cylinders exposed to fire may vent and release flammable gas through pressure relief devices. - Containers may explode when heated. - · Ruptured cylinders may rocket.
+- Some may burn but none ignite readily. - Vapors from liquefied gas are initially heavier than air and spread along ground. - · Some of these materials may react violently with water. - Cylinders exposed to fire may vent and release toxic and/or corrosive gas through pressure relief devices. - · Containers may explode when heated. - · Ruptured cylinders may rocket. - For UN1005: Anhydrous ammonia, at high concentrations in confined spaces, presents a flammability risk if a source of ignition is introduced.